 No, this is not possible.

 A person who has transitioned to the NDIS will have their own support plan that covers all of their reasonable and necessary supports.
-Service providers should not be using ADHC funding to support a person that already has a NDIS support plan.
+You should not be using ADHC funding to support a person that already has a NDIS support plan.

 Will my organisation continue to receive funding for people aged over 65 years?

-While they are ineligible for the NDIS, people over the age of 65 will continue to be supported through continuity of support arrangements funded and administered by the Commonwealth Government.
+While they are ineligible for the NDIS, people over the age of 65 will continue to be funded by Continuity of Support (CoS) arrangement administered by the Commonwealth Government.

 What happens to people under the age of 65 who are ineligible for the NDIS?

-People who are under the age of 65 will be referred to appropriate supports by the NDIA.
-The full range of these supports is yet to be finalised.
+People who are ineligible and are under the age of 65 will be referred to alternative supports by the NDIA.

-How will ADHC know people are transitioning as planned?
+How does ADHC know people are transitioning as planned?